-For hospitals, the one visitor per adult patient is welcome from 7 a.m. to 8 p.m. daily.
-All visitors will be screened according to current CDC guidelines, and are expected to wear a cloth or surgical mask at all times.
-This change in visitor policy does not apply to COVID-19 specific units or long-term care locations.
+For hospitals, two visitors per patient are welcome from 7 a.m. to 8 p.m. daily.
+All visitors will be screened according to current CDC guidelines and must wear a mask at all times.
+Surgical masks are strongly recommended.
+Visitors to COVID-19 patients have additional restrictions.

-Similarly, for clinic visits and outpatient appointments, one visitor is allowed with each adult patient.
-The visitor is expected to wear a surgical or cloth mask at all times.
-NICU and pediatric patients are allowed two visitors during their appointment.
+Similarly, for clinic visits and outpatient appointments, two visitors are allowed with each adult patient.
+The visitors must wear a mask at all times.
+Neonatal and pediatric patients are allowed two visitors during their appointment.
 This can include parents, guardians or other support persons.

-If a visitor does not have a mask, the facility will provide one.
+If a visitor does not have a mask, the facility will provide a surgical mask.

 We’ve outlined a few specific situations below.
 If you have more questions, please call your health care provider or clinic before you visit.

 Can I bring my partner or friend to prenatal appointments?

 A pregnant person may bring two visitors with them to clinic appointments such as a 20-week ultrasound.
 All parties should wear a face mask into the clinic and for the duration of the appointment.

 When a parent brings their child in for an appointment or procedure, both the parent and child must wear a mask while on hospital grounds.
 Because the child is the patient, one parent counts as one visitor.
 That parent or guardian can bring a partner, spouse or other child with them.
 All minor visitors must be accompanied by a responsible adult.